minprog/prog-project/info/10 Syllabus.md

 *Process book* --- Together with your completed software project, you will hand in a process book that documents the development process as well as the finalized application.
 It contains your daily resume of design decisions and other considerations.

 *Product presentation* --- The final part of this course is the exhibition, where you are expected to demo your finished project to other students, family, friends and the teaching staff.
-This exhibition will take place on Friday 24 June, in the afternoon.
+This exhibition will take place on Friday 3 Februari, in the afternoon.

 ## Expectations